brianspiering/quotes_from_others/README.md

 — Tom Cargill

 "Smart data structures and dumb code works a lot better than the other way around."
-— Eric S. Raymond, The Cathedral and The Bazaar.
+— Eric S. Raymond, The Cathedral and The Bazaar

 "The purpose of computing is insight, not numbers."
 — Richard Hamming